 Squamous cell carcinoma is a cancer that arises from squamous cells, which are flat, scale-like cells that compose most of the upper layer of the skin.
 These cells also line passageways and hollow organs in the body including the lungs, esophagus, cervix, mouth, nasal passageways, and throat.

 Squamous cell carcinoma is the second most common skin cancer in the United States, with more than 200,000 new cases reported per year.

 At UPMC, the preferred surgical treatment for squamous cell carcinoma of the sinuses and skull base is the Endoscopic Endonasal Approach (EEA).
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
-Benefits of EEA include:
+Benefits of minimally invasive EEA surgery include:

 Cases of squamous cell carcinoma in the sinuses, skull base, or brain require imaging studies such as MRI or CT scans to identify the presence and exact location of the tumor.

 Symptoms will vary based on the location and size of the tumor.